Sebelas Maret University

-Sebelas Maret University (Universitas Sebelas Maret, abbreviated as UNS) is a public university in Surakarta, Central Java, Indonesia.
+Sebelas Maret University (Universitas Sebelas Maret, abbreviated as UNS, lit mean March Eleventh University) is a public university in Surakarta, Central Java, Indonesia.
 It was officially founded on 11 March 1976.

 History

 Since the 1950s, the city of Surakarta sought a local public university, considering other cities in Indonesia as of then had established decades-old higher education institutions.
 However, due to insurgencies, political struggles, reformations, economic collapses, and other events, plans for foundations were abandoned.

 In 1953, these foundations were redeveloped, as Surakarta saw itself as the center of Javanese culture and possessed great potential in education.
 The committees of the university's foundation were created, and led by the mayor of Surakarta at the time, Mohammad Saleh Werdisastro.
 However, these plans were forfeited once again due to several things; lack of financial resources both from regional and central government, the emergence of aspirations among groups to independently establish private universities, and the lack of support from individuals at Gadjah Mada University.
 In addition, several constructions in Surakarta and power struggles among political parties also added to the project's hiatus.

 In 1963, Universitas Kota Praja Surakarta (UKPS) was established.
 This university was initiated by the regional government at the time, led by Utomo Ramelan.
 Simultaneously, it was the growth of the Communist Party of Indonesia.
 Many life aspects were influenced, including those in UKPS, where socialism gained popularity.
 As the Thirtieth September Movement erupted, UKPS was ultimately shut down, and all institutions and ideals associated with socialism or communism were subsequently banned.

 In 1966, Universitas Nasional Saraswati applied for a transition from a private university to a public one, to which the Department of Education and Culture agreed.
 Along with other institutions, a new, unified university was founded, named Combined University of Surakarta (UGS).
 At the end of December 1975, the Department of Education and Culture assessed UGS and planned to make it public on March 11, 1976.

 Sebelas Maret University was established on March 11, 1976.
-It was named Universitas Negeri Surakarta (State University of Surakarta), hence was abbreviated UNS.
+It was named Universitas Negeri Surakarta (State University of Surakarta), hence was abbreviated "UNS".
 Sebelas Maret University is the result of the unification of the five universities in Surakarta, which were: